MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Chapter 2 details different categories of Noxious liquid substances under regulation 6.

 Chapter 3 lists the need for surveys and certification with four regulations from 7 to 10.
-Rule 7 deals with the surveys and certificates needed by chemical tankers following the provision of the International Bulk Chemical code.
+Rule 7 deals with the surveys and certificates needed by chemical tankers following the provision of the International Bulk Chemical Code.

 Chapter 5 carries three regulations from 13 to 15 for the operational discharge of residues of noxious liquid substances.
-Regulation 13 lists the need for control of discharges of Noxious liquid substance residues.

 Related Read: A List of Inspections And Surveys Deck Officers On Ships Should Be Aware Of